MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-project-operations-non-stocked.md

 ## Upgrade process features

-As part of the upgrade process, we have added upgrade logs to the site map, so that administrators can more easily diagnose failures.
+As part of the upgrade process, we have added upgrade logs to the site map to allow administrators to more easily diagnose failures.
 In addition to the new interface, new validation rules will be added to ensure data integrity after an upgrade.
 The following validations will be added to the upgrade process.

 | Validations | Phase 1 (January 2022) | Phase 2 (November 2022) | Phase 3  |
 |-------------|------------------------|---------------------------|---------------------------|